cyvive/www/docs/index.md

 The defacto approach to MicroServices is to run them within a container, in most situations, even the _functions / serverless_ approach ultimately runs within a container.
 As such to actually execute the code, open source and propriatory libraries (which are regularly updated) are aggregated into the container, where to comply with security and zero day vulnerability patching must be updated regularly.

 Ironically, 50 MicroServices are often the tipping point for unmanagable complexity.
 50 MicroServices can have a maximum of 1225 interactions, versions, and dependencies between eachother.
-It is also a realistic expectation that at least one of the Open Source libraries used in each MicroService will need to be updated, tested and validated as production safe.
-Once every couple of days, or potentially 700 redeploys a month.
+It is also a realistic expectation that at least one of the Open Source libraries used in each MicroService will need to be updated, tested and validated as production safe every couple of days.
+Potentially 700 redeploys a month.

 While the Continous Integration System may validate the code is safe, by nature MicroServices require Continous Deployment / Promotion through environmental complexity to _proove_ they are production stable.
 MicroServices also have their own independent dependency graph, so actual deployments may not be as simple as replacing a single service in isolation each time.

 **Cyvive**, as the Premier MicroService Governance solution, streamlines all complexities through dynamic dependency graphs, an industry standard configuration & communication syntax, release management, configuration and version management for MicroServices through to Infrastructure.

 Any part of your infrastructure can be deployed on-demand, with all relevant dependent services, in any environment.

+### EcoSystem

+**Cloud Native** requires a collection of tools, or an extended ecosystem of services to understand and, unlock and leverage its full potential.
+Each tool, when selected by companies typically goes through a process, that takes months for an efficient team with multitudes of Proof of Concepts, each potentially causing *back to the drawing board moments*.
+The modern company doesn't have the luxury of time to assess, stabilize and incrementally add each component of the **Cloud Native** ecosystem while guaranteeing stability amongst change management in their Digital Transformation journey.

+**Cyvive** takes the best in breed tool for each part of the EcoSystem and manages its lifecycle.
+Choices are available between Open Source or Propriatory where possible.
+Such careful selection and management of the Best in Breed Candidates of the EcoSystem unlocks the power of the Orchestrator to perform often significantly beyond its standard capabilities

 ### Cloud Agnostic